jaysonlarose/certminder/readme.md

 	  then the commands in the `reloadcmds` modifier will be run.
 	Modifiers:

+	fetch_if_missing: adding this directive and setting it `true` will cause a missing certificate or key file to be treated as "fetch needed" instead of an error.
 	compare: the certificate found at this path (or this host:port combination) will be compared against this certificate.
 If there's a mismatch, commands in the `reloadcmds` modifier will be run.